srikanthkote/trade_dbt_project/README.md

 Currently I have used DBT to ingest and process files using medallion architecture with DuckDB as the compute layer.

 ### Using the starter project
-To run the project:
+To run the project: dbt run, dbt test
-- dbt run
-- dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)

-- Learn more about DuckDB (https://www.pracdata.io/p/duckdb-beyond-the-hype)
+## What is DuckDB
+- An Embeddable & Portable Database
+- A Columnar OLAP Database
+- Interoperable SQL-Powered DataFrame
+- A Federated Query Engine
+- A Single-Node Compute Engine

 ```mermaid
 sequenceDiagram